jakewalshh/Final-Year-Project/README.md

-# Final-Year-Project
-### Welcome to my Panion Project
-## Jake Walsh : C22493266
 # Panion

+Final Year Project by Jake Walsh (`C22493266`).

-Panion is a smart meal planning app prototype.
+Panion is a meal planning web app that lets users generate recipe plans from either a natural language prompt or manual filters, then save and manage those plans through their account.

-## Overview
+## What Panion Does

-The app takes a user meal request and returns matching recipes from the database.

-Current functionality includes:
+- User signup and login with account-based data

-- Meal planning from natural-language prompts
+- Meal plan generation from:
+  - Prompt mode (chat-style request)
+  - Manual mode (structured filters)
-- Recipe search by filters like ingredient, tag, and time
+- Recipe filtering by ingredient, tags, time, nutrition, and budget cap
-- Full recipe detail with ingredients and step-by-step instructions
+- Saved plans with swap meal and delete actions
-- Optional nutrition display in the frontend
+- Meal completion and per-meal rating (1 to 5)
+- Shopping list generation from a saved plan
+- Rough budget estimation with clear warning metadata when constraints are too strict

-## Tech Stack
+## Main Stack

-- React frontend
+- Frontend: React
-- Django backend API
+- Backend API: Django + Django REST Framework
+- Database: PostgreSQL
+- AI support: OpenAI (with rules-based fallback where needed)
-- PostgreSQL database
+- Deployment: Docker, Azure Web App + Azure PostgreSQL

-## Data Model (High Level)

-- `Recipe`
-- `Ingredient`
-- `RecipeIngredient`
-- `RecipeStep`
+## Project Structure

-- `Tag`
+- `frontend/` React UI
+- `backend/` Django API, planner logic, models, tests
-- `RecipeTag`
+- `scripts/` helper scripts
+- `docker-compose.yml` local container orchestration

+## Notes

+Panion is designed as a practical planner, not a perfect nutrition or supermarket pricing engine.
+Cost and optimization outputs are intentionally rough planning guidance.